fejlek/Nine-Circles-Statistics/Third Circle - Ordinal Regression/Third_circle_ordinal_regression_1.md

 <br/> We observe that none of the partial proportional odds models seem
 significant in comparison to the proportional odds model.
-However, we notice that models for variables **traveltime**,**higher**, **famrel**, and **edu** are omitted.
+However, we notice that models for variables **traveltime**,**higher**, **famrel**, and **alc** are omitted.
 This is because the fit failed to converge to a valid solution.
 For example, we get for **traveltime** <br/>

 ``` r